 Creating a fog effect with gouache is a very easy and fun process.
-I use gouache because I like the opaqueness.
-First and most important step after finishing the line work is masking.
-I use masking tape and a razor and go over the parts I don't want the background to bleed into.
-I always make sure to cut the tape right in the middle of the line.
+I usually use gouache because I like the opaqueness.
+But first and most important step after finishing the line work is masking.
+I use masking tape and a razor and go over the parts I don't want the background to bleed into, but there's also other products like masking markers or paint.
+If you decide to use tape, make sure to cut the tape right in the middle of the line.

 In this case I coloured the background with alcohol markers.
 Usually I won't go over it with gouache to do the highlights because I prefer to do that in the end.
 However here I was going to cover half of the background with fog so it was best to finish all background highlights before this step so that they blend in better.

-Since the fog was going to be a lighter colour than the rest, in order to stand out I coloured the lower part of the street as dark as possible, without giving much attention to detail.
-In the end it's all going to be covered so no need to blend colours perfectly.
+Since the fog was going to be a lighter colour than the rest, in order to stand out I coloured the lower part of the street as dark as possible, without giving much attention to detail (1st and 3rd picture) In the end it's all going to be covered so no need to blend colours perfectly.

 I'm sure there are sponges specifically made for that.
 In the past I've used dish washing sponges but now I prefer make up sponges used for contouring.
 They are round in the edge and they are perfect for fog or cloud effect.